KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

-# Design Sprint
+# Research and Design Sprint

-### Google Ventures Design Sprint

-I would conduct a Design Sprint loosely based on the Google Ventures [Design Sprint](http://www.gv.com/sprint) model.
+I would conduct a Research and Design Sprint loosely based on the Google Ventures [Research and Design Sprint](http://www.gv.com/sprint) model.

 Finding supplies